facile-it/facile-it.github.io/content/blog/eng/careful-with-that-constant-developer.md

 # Using final

 So, you still need a constant but since you are not sure it cannot be changed, maybe you are not comfortable with it.
-Of course you could try to take advantage of `final` by creating a class that carries the constant you need and ensures that it can't be changed.
-But, since a final class can't be extended, inevitably you would need to do something awkward, like this
+Obviously, you could try to use `final` by creating a class that carries the constant you need and that ensures that the constant cannot be changed.
+However, since a final class cannot be extended, you would inevitably need to do something awkward like this:

 ```php
 <?php